Haji Amir Bux Junejo: Political career

 In the 1970s he joined PPP and was elected MPA on the party ticket three times in 1970, 1988 and 1990.
 Junejo took part in the Movement for Restoration of Democracy in 1983 and was sent to jail for six months.

 In the General Election of 1970 He was the highest vote achiever in numbers on MPA seat in East & West Pakistan, BBC broadcast that news.

 He was considered to be the closed companion of Zulfiqar Ali Bhutto and Benazir Bhutto.

 He left PPP and joined PML in 1993 and was again elected MPA in 1997.
 After the assassination of Benazir Bhutto, he stopped running for MPA and later rejoined PPP.

 Social work

-He was famous in the area for his generosity and it was known to everybody that his guest house was the ultimate place where all weary travelers and the destitute and the hungry could have food and shelter and a lot of kindness.
+He was well-known for providing for the community and many visited his guest house to receive hospitality.

 Haji Amir Bux Junejo provided a three-time meal to hundreds of people daily.
-He was very kind to the poor and he used to provide grain to the poor for the entire family during wheat harvest season.
+He helped the poor and he provided grain for the entire families during wheat harvest season.

 Late Junejo had allocated income from 500 acres of his farmland to feed the hungry and his guests.
 Hundreds of people used to visit his Otaq daily to have food.